magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 ---
 title: Checking deployment log if Cloud UI has "log snipped" error
-labels: troubleshooting,deployment log error,Magento Commerce Cloud,Adobe Commerce,log snipped,Cloud UI,manage log,
+labels: troubleshooting,deployment log, error,Magento Commerce Cloud,Adobe Commerce,cloud architecture,log snipped,Cloud UI,manage log,
 ---

 This article provides a solution for the issue where the Cloud UI shows the error message: *log snipped because it was too long* when trying to view deployment log.

 ## Affected products
-Magento Commerce Cloud, all versions
+Adobe Commerce on our cloud architecture (all versions)

 ## Issue

 When trying to view deployment log, Cloud UI shows the error message: *log snipped because it was too long*.

-Steps to reproduce:
+## Steps to reproduce:

 1. Go to the Project URL and click on the **Status** of the deployment in question.
 1. If the log is too long to be displayed in the UI, it will show the error message: *log snipped because it was too long*.